nhsd-a2si/docs-uec-appts/_pages/scope/usecases/usep_abus13.md

 ---
-title: ABUS.13 Warn Users Where Appts Are Outside the Assessment Outcome Timeframe
+title: ABUS.13 Warn Users Where Appointments Are Outside the Assessment Outcome Timeframe
 sidebar: usecase_sidebar
 permalink: usep_abus13.html
 ---

-## ABUS.13 Booking outside a disposition timeframe
+## ABUS.13 Booking outside an assessment outcome timeframe

 **_In order_** that bookings are not made outside an assessment outcome timeframe